 The Potting Shed restaurant offers comfy booths and plump pillows to work your way through the delicious menu.
 You can expect plenty of fresh, seasonal produce both here and in the Main House’s exquisite Japanese restaurant.

 Unfortunately, the 18-hole golf course adjoining the hotel is members only.
 But instead you can play tennis, go horse riding or hop on one of their bikes to pedal around the estate.
-If you are bringing your little ones, they ingeniously provide weekend activities for the kids, as expertly crafted by Sharky & George.
+You can even join one of the Bear Grylls Survival Academies for some family bonding!
+If you are bringing your little ones, they ingeniously provide weekend activities for the kids, as expertly crafted by Sharky & George (available daily in August from 10AM – 12.30AM or 13:30PM – 16:00PM at £25 a session for children aged 5 and over).
 With sessions mainly held in the Treehouse in the woods, professional children entertainers will plan a day of den building, scavenger hunts, team games, bug hunting and cooking marshmallows over a (controlled) fire.

 What more could you want from a family weekend away?